kerner-lab/Mars-Bench/README.md

 ## Introduction

-Mars-Bench is a real-world benchmark for evaluating foundation models on Mars science tasks, spanning classification, segmentation, and object detection across 20 curated datasets derived from orbital and rover imagery.
-Each dataset has been validated by domain experts to ensure data quality and supports standardized splits and metadata for reproducible evaluation.

 <p align="center">
   <img src="assets/mars-bench-teaser.png" alt="Representative samples and tasks in Mars-Bench" width="80%">
 </p>

-Mars-Bench provides ready-to-use datasets and baseline evaluations using models pre-trained on natural images, Earth observation data, and state-of-the-art vision–language models.
-Results suggest that Mars-specific foundation models may offer advantages over general-domain counterparts, motivating further exploration of domain-adapted pre-training for planetary science.
+Mars-Bench introduces the first standardized benchmark for Mars science, covering 20 datasets across classification, segmentation, and object-detection tasks using both orbital and rover imagery.
+It includes a wide range of geologic features; such as craters, cones, boulders, and frost to support comprehensive evaluation.

 ---